 Vigilance and a clean-up around the house post-storm should be an automatic response.

 - Gutters full of leaf litter that can prevent storm-water being discharged during the next big downpour and cause flooding in and around the house

 - Roof tiles cracked by hailstones or falling tree branches that will allow rainwater to leak into a roof space and do significant damage over time

-- Ceiling insulation that’s been dislodged by extreme draughts through a roof space and is now in contact with light fittings or electrical wiring, representing a high fire risk
+- Ceiling insulation that’s been dislodged by extreme draughts through a roof space and is now in contact with light fittings or electrical wiring, representing a high fire risk.

 If your house has just experienced a particularly severe storm it would be wise to give it a thorough check to make sure there are no hidden hazards.
-If you’re planning to buy in a recently storm-affected area, make sure your pre-purchase property inspector pays particular attention to storm damage.
+If you’re planning to buy in a recently storm-affected area, make sure your pre-purchase property assessor pays particular attention to storm damage.

 Finally, heavy rains mean full water tanks and a full tank on an unstable stand or on soft ground is an accident waiting to happen.
 Make sure it doesn’t happen to you!